Asad-Jaffery/NBA-Player-impact-Score-Calc/README.md

 ## Dev notes
-Run build script by running `run_pipeline.py` script from inside the `data_pipeline` directory.
+Run build script by running `run_pipeline.py` from inside the `data_pipeline` directory.
-Note: You'll to connect own MongoDB connection!
+Note: You'll to connect your own MongoDB connection!

 ## The Future
 - Front end (Next.js)